Skip to main content

 You must complete all prerequisites for a single capability like Review well-architected issues and recommendations to register the instance.

-To have Workload Factory review and fix well-architected issues for your instances, complete all prerequisites listed under Review well-architected issues and recommendations and Fix well-architected issues capabilities.
+To enable Workload Factory to review and fix well-architected issues, complete all prerequisites under Review well-architected issues and recommendations and Fix well-architected issues.

 Instance registration initiates.
 Select the Job monitoring tab to track progress.